All programs train students in areas that cross the boundaries

 by clicking on the appropriate link shown at right.

 All three of the life sciences Ph.D. have certain basic

 features in common:

 - All programs emphasize training students to do research.

 The majority of classroom study is completed in the first

 - Students may select as dissertation advisor any one

 of the more than 50 life sciences

 faculty members affiliated with five different academic

 departments.
-The choice of one of the four programs
+The choice of one of the three programs

 does not restrict the choice of advisor.